 Examination of the eye

 If you suspect you have a corneal injury, it is best to see a doctor.
-In particular, if you suspect an injury from a flying small particle or from a chemical you should see someone quickly.
-This may mean attending accident and emergency.
+If you suspect an injury from a flying small particle or from a chemical you should see someone quickly, which may mean attending accident and emergency.
 A doctor may use a magnifying instrument to examine your eye.
-A drop or two of a special dye (fluorescein) is commonly put on the front of the eye if a corneal injury is suspected.
+A drop of a special dye (fluorescein) is commonly put on the front of the eye if a corneal injury is suspected.
 This shows up scratches that might otherwise not be seen.
 The eye examination also checks for serious damage.

 What is the treatment for a corneal injury?